 If you’ve exhausted the other retirement savings options or they don’t apply, you can always save money in a taxable brokerage account.
 You won’t get any help from your employer here – no match, for example – but you can invest in what you want and you can choose the broker that works best for you.
 So, if you’re searching for low-cost brokers or you need to trade specific funds for free, you can do that.

 Key benefits: No limit on contributions, complete flexibility in investment choices, potential to access low-cost options compared to a 401(k), easy to set up, no limit on the number of accounts, can withdraw funds at any time without penalty.

 Drawbacks: Realized capital gains are taxable as are investment income such as dividends and interest, lack of diversification or a bear market could limit gains, contributions are after-tax.
 (Here is Bankrate’s review of best brokers for beginners.)

 7. Real estate

 With real estate, investors are responsible for making sound purchase decisions and growing their returns.
 Investments can be made for short-term cash flow and/or long-term appreciation purposes.

-Key benefits: Depreciation and other tax advantages; if a rental property, renters are building your equity, covering expenses and providing cash flow.
+Key benefits: Depreciation and other tax advantages on rental property; if a rental property, renters are building your equity, covering expenses and providing cash flow.

 Drawbacks: Lack of appreciation if real estate is not in the right area or the market sours, may take time to sell the property if money is needed quickly, real estate broker fees and unexpected expenses for repairs or renovation, costly legal process to evict tenants if necessary.